Bellie & Speymouth Parish Church of Scotland

 Rev John Jameson Glover

-Born in March 1907, Mr Glover graduated M.A. from the University of Glasgow in 1929.
-Before serving as minister of Bellie, he was minister of Haverton Hill, Rochdale Trinity and Walford St Stephen's and was an officiating chaplain to HM Forces.
+Born in March 1907 and a graduate of the University of Glasgow (M.A.
+1929), he ministered at Haverton Hill, Rochdale Trinity and Walford St Stephen’s, also serving as an officiating chaplain to HM Forces.
 He died in August 1973.

 Rev Murdo Macrae

-.
-Ordained and admitted to Stobhill in 1933, Mr Macrae was minister of Glasgow Wilton, Iona and Ross of Mull, Balquihidder and Kilarrow before he was inducted to Bellie in February 1953.
+Ordained and admitted to Stobhill in 1933, he served at Glasgow Wilton, Iona and Ross of Mull, as well as at Balquihidder and Kilarrow before being inducted to Bellie in February 1953.
 He died in April 1954.

 1954 – 1958